huaminghuangtw/Evergreen-Notes/Permanent-Notes/Minimalism.md

 ---

-What is absolutely necessary \& Get rid of everything I don't need
+What is absolutely necessary \& Get rid of everything I don’t need

 * To renounce all but the essentials!
 * Have no excess stuff.